obcabanillas/website/content/authors/admin/_index.md

 interests:
 - Development Economics
-- Poverty and inequality, with an emphazis on remote sensing
+- Poverty and inequality, with an emphasis on remote sensing

 education: